saucelabs/sauce-docs/docs/api-testing/integrations/apifctl-cicd-integration.md

 id: apifctl-cicd-integration
 title: CI/CD Platform Integration with apifctl
 sidebar_label: CI/CD Integration (apifctl)
-description: 'Using Sauce Labs API Testing or CLI, you can seamlessly integrate continuous API testing into your CI/CD pipeline.'
+description: "Using Sauce Labs API Testing or CLI, you can seamlessly integrate continuous API testing into your CI/CD pipeline."
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';